Kim Seung-gyu: 2014 World Cup

-Kim was named in South Korea's squad for the 2014 FIFA World Cup as the second-choice goalkeeper behind Jung Sung-ryong.
-He did not play the first two games, but after Jung's poor performance against Algeria he was selected to play against Belgium.
-He made numerous saves, but conceded one as Korea lost 1–0.
-Despite the loss, Kim was well praised by the fans for his performance, conceding only one goal against one of the top ranked teams in the world on his World Cup debut.
+Kim was named in the South Korea squad for the 2014 FIFA World Cup as second-choice goalkeeper behind Jung Sung-ryong.
+He did not play the first two matches, but was in the starting line-up against Belgium after Jung's poor performance in a 4–2 defeat to Algeria.
+Despite conceding one goal during a 1–0 defeat to Belgium, he was praised for his numerous saves by South Korean media and fans.